-The variance in percentage of base salary for the long-term incentive value reflects our philosophy that the CEO and COOs should have more of their total compensation at risk because they are in positions that have a more direct impact on our long-term results.
+The variance in percentage of base salary for the long-term incentive value of the Named Executive Officers reflects our philosophy that the CEO, CFO and COOs should have more of their total compensation at risk because they hold positions that have a greater impact on our long-term results.

 Restricted stock (or restricted stock units) are targeted to deliver 50 percent of the long-term incentive opportunity, with the remaining 50 percent delivered in the form of performance shares.
+Mr. Cleberg's long-term incentive value was all awarded in the form of restricted stock since he began employment with us mid-year.

 Restricted Stock and Restricted Stock Units.
 Restricted stock and restricted stock units vest one-third each year over a three-year period, and automatically vest in their entirety upon death, disability or a change in control.
 Dividends are paid on the restricted shares and dividend equivalents accrue on restricted stock units.
 Unvested restricted stock or units are forfeited if an officer's employment is terminated for any reason other than death, disability or in the event of a change in control.
 Restricted stock and restricted stock units granted prior to December 10, 2007 also automatically vest in their entirety upon retirement.
 Corporate officers may elect to receive the award in the form of restricted stock, or to defer the payment under the Nonqualified Deferred Compensation Plan, in the form of restricted stock units.
 Restricted stock award values are normally approved in December with a grant date effective in the first week in January of the following year.
-The number of shares awarded in 2007 for each of our Named Executive Officers are shown below and are included in the Grants of Plan Based Awards in 2007 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards."
+The number of shares awarded in 2008 for each of our Named Executive Officers are shown below and are included in the Grants of Plan Based Awards in 2008 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards."

-2007 Restricted Shares Granted
+2008 Restricted Shares Granted

+Long-term Incentive Value Transaction Completion Bonus

-David R. Emery 8,224
+David R. Emery 7,170 7,613

-Mark T. Thies 2,973
+Anthony S. Cleberg 6,851

-Thomas M. Ohlmacher 5,120
+Thomas M. Ohlmacher 4,541 2,284

-Linden R. Evans 3,220
+Linden R. Evans 2,856 4,568

-Steven J. Helmers 2,308
+Steven J. Helmers 1,923 3,045